day50-dev/agent-cli/README.md

 This maxes **MAX AC** the coolest terminal agent ever!

-Watch it on a $500 laptop using a local model, LFM 2.5:
+Watch it on a cheap $500 laptop using a local model, LFM 2.5:

 https://github.com/user-attachments/assets/28fb8ffc-6645-4162-9c88-8864def15ba1